 The Austin Bar Foundation has expanded the services provided to veterans thanks to a grant from the Texas Access to Justice Foundation.
-In addition to the Free Legal Advice Clinics for Veterans, the Austin Bar Association can now provide free legal advice over the phone to eligible veterans, assist with minor legal issues, and provide these services to veterans in areas surrounding Travis County.
-Applicants must complete an intake to see if they qualify for services.
+In addition to the Free Legal Advice Clinics for Veterans, the Austin Bar Association can now provide free legal advice over the phone to eligible veterans, and assist with minor legal issues to veterans in Travis and surrounding counties.
+Applicants must complete an intake to see if they qualify for these services.

 According to Lawrence, “We will go where the veterans are.
 We’ll set up clinics, give advice and take cases.
 We will meet face to face with every veteran who needs legal assistance.
 We’ll do whatever we can to help.”

 This program is funded by the Texas Access to Justice Foundation and the Austin Bar Foundation.

 The Veterans Assistance Programs consist of free legal advice clinics and pro bono representation.
 We cannot be successful in this program without your help.
 Please consider volunteering in one of the following ways:

 The Austin Bar Foundation has been sponsoring the clinic in Travis County for over five years.
 Approximately 2,065 veterans have received assistance at the clinics since they began.
 On average, Austin Bar attorneys assist 30 veterans at each clinic.
 While the veteran population has decreased on a national level, Texas has seen an increase.
 There are over 130,000 veterans in Travis County and surrounding counties.
 The goal of the clinics is to provide high-quality legal assistance to low income veterans and their families to remove the barriers that keep veterans at or below the poverty level.